Non Sequitur by Wiley Miller for September 07, 2021

 33. 300px little nemo 1906 02 11 last panel

-lonecat over 2 years ago
+lonecat about 3 years ago

 I’ve never used calculus, but I loved learning it, as I have loved all the math I ever learned.
 And I am certainly no math whiz.
 Math is the best game ever invented.
 I love the concepts.
 As I understand it, and I don’t claim to understand much, calculus is about irregular shapes and about change, which are beyond algebra and Euclidean geometry.
 I go back from time to time to review the math I did, just for fun, and I’m always amazed by the insights of the great mathematicians.